turingschool/curriculum/source/projects/complete_me.markdown

-A Trie is somewhat similar to the binary trees you may have seen before, but whereas each node in a binary tree points to up to 2 subtrees, nodes within our retrieval tries will point to `N` nodes, where `N` is the size of the alphabet we want to complete within.
+A Trie is somewhat similar to the binary trees you may have seen before, but whereas each node in a binary tree points to up to 2 subtrees, nodes within our retrieval tries will point to `N` subtrees, where `N` is the size of the alphabet we want to complete within.

-Thus for a latin-alphabet text trie, each node will potentially have 26 children, one for each potential character that could follow the text entered thus far.
+Thus for a simple latin-alphabet text trie, each node will potentially have 26 children, one for each character that could potentially follow the text entered thus far.
 (In graph theory terms, we could classify this as a Directed, Acyclic graph of order 26, but hey, who's counting?)

+What we end up with is a broadly-branched tree where paths from the root to the leaves represent "words" within the dictionary.

 Take a moment and read more about Tries: